 My search for treatment began when I had an injury near my rotator cuff, and I couldn’t lift my arm.
 The pain was unbearable, and I felt handicapped by not being able to have full use of my left arm.
 I knew I had to treat the injury immediately to avoid the pain spreading to other parts of my body.
 I began searching online, and the closest result I found was the FV Hospital Pain Centre, which primarily offered surgery and steroid treatments for serious complications.
 This was a non-option for me since I prefer a non-invasive and drug-free approach.
 Though for serious cases, surgery and medication may be the appropriate treatment.
-So beyond hospital care and medication, where does one go to treat musculoskeletal types of pain?
+Since my injury was not that serious and could be treated with non-surgical methods, I decided to go on with Spine CTSI for my treatment.
+Considering how experienced the staff was, I was really happy with my decision.
+Besides that, there are some other treatment options that you can try when it comes to musculoskeletal types of pain.

 Chiropractic Treatment With Physical Therapy